goggin13/HyperMapper/stress_tests.md

   end
 ```

 ### Non-Embedded Results

+#### In all graphs, the Y-axis represents "replies/second"

 #### single insert
-This test performed created a single new object, and returns the JSON after the object has been persisted.
+This test created a single new object, and returns the JSON after the object has been persisted.

 ```
   def single_insert